 Therapy for Anxiety

 Anxiety is the body’s natural reaction to stressful situations, like work deadlines, school projects, or relationship problems.
-If you experience overwhelming feelings of fear or worry, you may benefit from speaking with one of our compassionate therapists at Spring Forest Counseling.
+If you experience overwhelming feelings of fear or worry, you may benefit from therapy for anxiety with one of our compassionate therapists at Spring Forest Counseling.

 Anxiety disorders can cause persistent and excessive distress, even in seemingly light situations.
 You might notice a disconnect between your mind and body during episodes, increased heart rate, or even shakiness.
 These are all very common but very troublesome symptoms that many people experience, and Spring Forest Counseling is committed to helping you overcome anxiety in a way that works for you.

 If you are experiencing symptoms of anxiety and feel like you may benefit from speaking with one of our kind and thoughtful counselors, please feel free to contact us online or give us a call to schedule an appointment with one of our therapists.
+We offer therapy for anxiety tailored to your unique needs.
 Our counselors understand the suffering associated with anxiety and are here to help you work through those troubles with non-judgmental guidance.

 You experience excessive levels of distress for at least six months